ashish1078/Space-Shooting/README.md

 ## Background

-Galactic Defender is a galaxy shooter game, based off the classic [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) and [Galaga](https://en.wikipedia.org/wiki/Galaga) games.
+Space Shooter is a galaxy shooter game, based off the classic [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) and [Galaga](https://en.wikipedia.org/wiki/Galaga) games.
 The main gameplay involves the player controlling a ship that moves around in a fixed 2d screen and shoots down enemy ships/aliens, while also avoiding enemies and their projectiles.

 In Galactic Defender the player's goal is to survive waves of enemies.